 2. A chance to refocus on your work

-Too often, the time we have for actual work is taken up by emails, meetings, and little tasks that seem to get us nowhere.
+Too often, the time we have for actual work is taken up by emails, meetings, and minor tasks that seem to get us nowhere.
 A brief break in the workday is a chance to push the restart button.

 One research study suggests that “when faced with long tasks…it is best to impose brief breaks on yourself.
-Brief mental breaks will actually help you stay focused on your task!”
+Brief mental breaks will help you stay focused on your task!”

-3. Injury reduction in physical jobs
+3. Injury reduction

 Workers who have an opportunity to rest their bodies can reduce injury.